-Master of Music Degree-Performance-Piano Accompanying (32 hours) Candidacy Audition:
+Master of Music Degree-Performance-Piano Accompanying (32 hours)

+Candidacy Audition:

 Perform two contrasting selections from the standard piano repertoire.
 Additionally, present three chamber works representing three different periods in music; single movements are acceptable.
 One of these movements must be with at least three instruments including piano.
 The remaining two works should include a sonata with an instrument and piano and a work with voice and piano.
-The audition may be on videotape (VHS) or cassette recording.
-At least 18 hours of coursework must be at the 600 level or higher.
-A 3.0 GPA is required for graduation.
+The audition may be a video or audio recording.